 So, what's your water innovation?
 Are you on the side of those seeking to preserve what was once a pristine planet for our grandchildren, or those who couldn't give a stuff about the next generation?
 Let them sort themselves out.

-In reality it's a spiritual and ethical reflection; might changes are happening and we are either pro or counter-revolutionaries; those no place for fence-sitters.
+In reality it's a spiritual and ethical reflection; mighty changes are happening and we are either pro or counter-revolutionaries; there is no place for fence-sitters.
 History will judge us, and I fear that our offspring are going to curse their forebears.

 As a Christian I believe there is deeply spiritual imperative in going green; we have been entrusted with the care of our environment, of Creation, and already our neglect of that sacred trust is turning to bite us.
 Far worse is to come if we don't start to think deeply about water innovation.
 Let us treat mother Earth kindly.